 - Begin putting your chair back together in reverse order.
 The last piece you removed should be the first piece you put back.
 This is where your photos and notes will come in handy.

-- As you put your new fabric on, take care to put it on just like the pieces you took off.
+- As you put your new fabric on, take care to put everything back together the same way it was before.
 If it was attached with a tack strip, reattach it with the same tack strip.
 If it was stapled, restaple it.
 On my particular chair, there were some areas around the arm where the fabric was sewn together.
 At first I tried to be clever and avoid sewing by stapling it instead, but I quickly realized that completely changed the shape of the arms.
 So I sucked it up and sewed it back on.

 - As you can see, I chose to use the same fabric for the piping but you can also choose a contrasting fabric if that is the look you are going for.
 You could just leave the piping off for simplicity’s sake but it adds so much polish to any project.
 Piping can be the detail that takes your project from looking homemade to looking professional.